Rugby league star Hayne to spend nearly 4 years in jail

 Hayne left the NRL and spent a season with the San Francisco 49ers in the NFL before returning to rugby league via a brief stint with Fiji’s rugby sevens squad in 2016.
 He has not played in the NRL since his contract with Parramatta expired in 2018.

-From his time with the 49ers, Hayne was in court over a rape-related incident in December 2015.
+From his time with the 49ers in 2015, Hayne was involved in a rape-related incident in December 2015.
 He later settled a civil case in which it was alleged he had assaulted a woman in California.

 The case was dropped after the parties reached a “mutually agreeable settlement.”
 The woman launched civil action after authorities failed to gather enough evidence to proceed with criminal charges.